Sarjapura

 Sarjapura (also spelled Sarjapur) is a small town on the outskirts of Bengaluru, Karnataka, India.
 It is a hobli of Anekal taluk, Bengaluru Urban district, and is located towards the southeast of Bangalore.
-It is one of the industrial areas in Anekal taluk, with others being Attibele, Bommasandra, Chandapura, Electronic City and Jigani.
+It is one of the industrial areas in Anekal taluk, with others being Attibele, Bommasandra, Chandapura, Electronic City and Jigani .Sarjapur is one of the fastest growing areas of Bangalore.

 Demographics

 As of 2001 India census, Sarjapura had a population of 8620, with 4370 males and 4250 females.

 As of 2011 Census, Sarjapura had a population of 11,807, of which 5,938 were males and 5,869 were females.

 An estimated 16,900 people are living in 2025.